Serving Clark and Cowlitz County Families

-A registered nurse will visit you every week or two, during your pregnancy and until your baby is 2 years old.
+A personal, registered nurse will visit every week or two, during pregnancy and until your baby is 2 years old.
 You and your nurse will decide the exact schedule.
-As a Client-Centered program, your nurse is constantly adapting to ensure the visits and materials are relevant and valued by you as the parent.
+Being client-centered, your nurse is constantly adapting to the visits and materials to make them relevant and valued by you as the parent.

 “What really made the difference for me was that my nurse didn’t tell me to do something, she showed me how to do it the right way.”
 “Rebecca” 17-year-old mom.